YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair transplant surgeon comparing a graft quote with a donor planning sheet before surgery.

-A low price per graft should never be the main reason you choose a hair transplant clinic.
+No, I would not choose a hair transplant clinic by price per graft alone.
 A graft only has value when it is taken from the correct donor area, handled gently, placed in the right direction, and used inside a plan that still protects future hair loss.
 A cheap graft can become expensive if it wastes donor hair or creates repair work.
-An expensive graft can also be poor value if the plan is weak.
-I compare the quality of the surgical plan before I compare the price line.

 What does price per graft hide?